gerencianet/gn-api-sdk-php/docs/CARNET.md

 Carnet is a payment method that generates a set of charges with the same payment information and customer in all of them.

-To generate a carnet, you have as required: the items, a customer and the number of repeats (or parcels).
+To generate a carnet, you have as required: the items, a customer, the expiration date of the first charge and the number of repeats (or parcels).

 If you want, you can also send some additional informations:

-The metadata information (like in the banking billet), with notification_url and/or custom_id
+- The metadata information (like in the banking billet), with notification_url and/or custom_id;
-- The expiration date to the first charge;
 - If the carnet must be send by post office service (choosing, inclusive, if you or your client must receive it);
 - If the total value must be split among every charges or if each charge must have the value;
 - The instructions to the carnet (At most 4 lines).